dhiway/confidex/README.md

 ### Create an account and ask for membership.

+You can check [this document](https://docs.cord.network/cord/createaccounts/) for more details of account creation.

 Below is the way one would generate an account on CLI.

 ```